Revelstoke Generating Station Unit 6 Project

 The figure below shows where the various project components will be located:

-We plan to start construction in spring 2026 and anticipate that the project would be operational by December 2032.
+Construction began in spring 2026 and we anticipate that the project will be operational by December 2032.
 The schedule will be refined as the project advances.

-Revelstoke Unit 6 will add 500 MW of generating capacity to BC Hydro's system to help support electrification, meet peak demand, and support the addition of renewable energy sources.
+Revelstoke Unit 6 will add 500 MW of generating capacity to our system to help support electrification, meet peak demand, and support the addition of renewable energy sources.

 Jobs and economic benefits